Buffalo Manufacturing Works

 Buffalo Manufacturing Works officially opened on April 22, 2015 at 847 Main Street, Buffalo.

-Buffalo Manufacturing Works is a new, state-of-the-art center aimed at spurring transformative growth in the high-tech manufacturing sector.
+Buffalo Manufacturing Works is a, state-of-the-art center aimed at spurring transformative growth in the high-tech manufacturing sector.
 The center, made possible through a $45 million State investment, provides applied research and development services that are essential for the future success of the region’s economy.
 The center allows companies an affordable way to tap into resources to test and develop new technologies, and improve existing products and processes.